Pulga Rodríguez

-Luis Miguel "Pulga" Rodríguez, (born January 1, 1985, in San Miguel de Tucumán), nicknamed Pulga (flea), is an Argentine professional footballer who plays as a forward for Colón.
+Luis Miguel "Pulga" Rodríguez, (born January 1, 1985, in San Miguel de Tucumán) is an Argentine former professional footballer who played as a forward mainly for Club Atlético Colón and Atlético Tucumán.
+Rodriguez is known for being a specialist in reading the game, finishing with chipped balls, and delivering set pieces.
+He is idol from both clubs Colón and Atlético Tucumán, At Atlético Tucumán, he is the club's second all-time top scorer.

+On 14 June 2026, El Pulga announced his retirement from professional football on the Estadio Brigadier General Estanislao López at his 41 years in a farewell match called El Último Baile (The Last Dance).

 Career

 El Pulga was a key player for the Atlético Tucumán team that obtained in two years the promotion from the Torneo Argentino A (regionalized third division) to the Argentine Primera División (first division).
 On 11 June 2010 the 25-year-old forward left Atlético Tucumán and joined on loan to Newell's Old Boys.

 International career

 In 2009 Argentine national team's coach Diego Maradona surprised the media by calling Luis Rodríguez for a friendly match against Ghana.
 The team was formed exclusively by players of the Argentine league.